davidad/davidad.github.io/source/_posts/2014-03-12-the-operating-system-is-out-of-date.markdown

 * Transactions are also the key idea behind **version control systems**, which are increasingly adopted in all corners of the software world.
 In that context, they are called "commits".
-* Most recently, the core of crypto-currencies[^6] is a crude but clever solution to a distributed transaction processing problem.
+* Most recently, the core of crypto-currencies is a crude but clever solution to a distributed transaction processing problem.
 (In this context, transactions are in fact called transactions.)